Categories

 Like it really rough guy

 You may remember The Bad Guys as DreamWorks Animation’s cross-species stab at introducing kids to heist movie tropes.
-Or you may not: the movie got positive but unenthusiastic reviews, then made enough box office receipts to justify a sequel, and I haven’t heard a single person mention it since.
+Or you may not: the movie got positive but unenthusiastic reviews, made enough box office receipts to justify a sequel, and… I haven’t heard a single person mention it since.
 Three years later, that sequel is here.
 For the most part, it’s a success.
-This is a sequel that knows its job: get weirder, get louder, have fun.
+This is a sequel that mostly follows the correct instincts: get weirder, amp the visual energy, have more fun.

-The Bad Guys 2 makes the odd but successful choice to back off the heist narrative twistiness of the original, instead amping up the loopy set pieces.
-This shifts the movie’s focus towards its biggest strength: the outstanding animation and design of 3D CGI action.
-Director Pierre Perifel keeps the caper bones but loosens the joints and flexes the comic muscles: The shenanigans push farther than I expected into outrageous, almost subversive, scenarios.
-I will not spoil the ending or post-credits sting, but even if I did, I’m not sure I could convey their kookiness.
+The Bad Guys 2 is a bit lighter in the plot than the original.
+This shifts the movie’s focus towards its biggest strength: the outstanding animation and action sequences.
+Director Pierre Perifel keeps the caper bones but pushes every scenario a bit further to the outer limits: The shenanigans push farther than I expected.
+Many of the scenarios and images are pretty outrageous, almost subversive.
+I will not spoil the film’s wacky climax action set piece or its even wackier post-credits stinger, but even if I did, I’m not sure I could convey their kookiness — the film’s joy is its constant escalation.

-This shift away from well-worn character work and towards action is a pleasant change, but it comes with a cost.
-The main crew’s writing is a little undernourished.
+The shift away from character work and towards action is a pleasant change (especially given how mediocre The Bad Guys‘ script was), but it comes with a cost.
+The main crew arcs are a little undernourished.
 The script boxes in the ostensible emotional core of the story, Rockwell’s temptation to backslide into crime, into just a couple of scenes.
 Another theme that fits into the material, about the lines you’re willing to cross to protect the ones you love, only gets fleeting consideration.
 But, the writing only exists to provide sufficient stakes for the action, and in that regard it succeeds.
-(Despite my previous comparison to the visuals, we’re nowhere near the blistering screenplay of Puss in Boots 2 here.)

 All in all, The Bad Guys 2 is a much more fun and vibrant experience than the original, which exerted too much energy on its “heist for kiddos” narrative.
-This sequel feels looser and more assured, like the franchise finally shrugged off its need to prove it knows its Ocean’s 11 multiplication tables and instead made its own kind of Spider-Verse kinetic joyride.
-If they keep upping the energy in ways suggested by the film’s final act, I would absolutely love to see a third.
-The box office intake was a modest success, and I expect this will have streaming legs, so I expect we’ll get The Bad Guys 3 that the crew have said in interviews they’d like to make.
+This sequel feels looser and more assured, like the franchise finally shrugged off its need to prove it knows its Ocean’s 11 beats and instead made its own kind of Spider-Verse kinetic joyride.
+If DreamWorks keeps upping the energy in this series, I would absolutely love to see a third.
+The box office intake was a modest success, and I expect this will have streaming legs, so I predict we’ll get The Bad Guys 3 that the crew have said in interviews they’d like to make.

 Is It Good?